Rockneeraj/mininet/README.md

 The following operating system is only supported.

 * Ubuntu 12.04.4 LTS Desktop (amd64)
-* Brctl module must be there in base machine(apt-get install bridge-utils)
+* Brctl module must be there in base machine
+  `apt-get install bridge-utils`
-* Create one network name space before starting by ip netns create NAME
+* Create one network name space by
+   `ip netns create NAME`
 * Openvswitch Switch must be installed

 ##### OpenFlow Switch